gazeldx/vue-spa-example/README.md

 # TODO
 * Use https://github.com/pugjs/pug for every *.vue files.

 * Add tests.

 * Replace http://localhost:3000 to computed function.

+* 'customer-id', 'agent-id' should be shown as 'customer-name' and 'agent-name'.

+* All date should be formatted.

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).